UCL-CCS/EasyVVUQ/docs/source/concepts.rst

 --------

 EasyVVUQ workflows are coordinated by an object called a ``Campaign``.
 This contains a common database, the ``CampaignDB``, which contains information on the application(s) being analysed alongside the runs mandated by the sampling algorithm(s) employed.
+It also stores the decoded results of the simulations themseleves.
+The Database is the central location where all information about your campaign is kept.
 The `Campaign` handles all validation and is transfers information between each stage of the workflow.

 Elements
 --------